medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please use SQL statement from Exercise #01 and show pizza names from pizzeria which are not ordered by anyone, including corresponding prices also.
+Please use the SQL statement from Exercise #01 and display the names of pizzas from the pizzeria that no one has ordered, including the corresponding prices.
 The result should be sorted by pizza name and price.
-The sample of output data is presented below.
+The sample output data is shown below.

 | pizza_name | price | pizzeria_name |
 | ------ | ------ | ------ |